 The school occupies an attractive, green site approximately 1 mile from Coventry city centre, and is easily accessible by road from surrounding towns and villages.
 Coventry itself is undergoing healthy regeneration after the loss of some manufacturing industry, and is surrounded by some beautiful countryside in the heart of England.
 The school enjoys the educational, artistic and historical benefits of its proximity to Warwick and Coventry Universities, Birmingham, Royal Leamington Spa and Stratford-upon-Avon.

 Co-curricular activities, including sport, music, drama, the Duke of Edinburgh's award scheme and numerous clubs and societies are enthusiastically pursued and supported by staff and pupils alike, as is a vigorous programme of community service and charity fundraising.
-The Combined Cadet Force is one of the largest volunteer contingents in the West Midlands.
-There is a full and varied programme of visits and tours, both at home and abroad.
+There is a full and varied programme of visits, trips and tours, both at home and abroad.

 The current Headmaster is Mr John Watson MA (Oxon), who is a modern and classical linguist.
 Staff are all well qualified and enthusiastic, and have high expectations of themselves and their pupils.